What hiring managers actually look for

 Answered phone calls

-Managed a switchboard handling 80+ calls per shift, routing inquiries and taking detailed messages with zero missed calls
+Managed a multi-line switchboard handling 80+ calls per shift, routing inquiries and taking detailed messages with zero missed calls

 Skipping daily volume numbers